-And like almost all credit agreements, that means you have to pay interest.
+And like almost all credit agreements, you have to pay interest.
 And with some insurance companies, those interest rates are huge.

-(It also means your insurance is treated like a year-long one in other ways.
-If you want to cancel it, you'll still have to pay a fee.
-And your insurance will still usually automatically renew at the end of the year.)
+It also means your insurance is treated like a year-long policy in other ways.
+If you want to cancel it, you'll have to pay a fee.
+And your insurance will still usually automatically renew at the end of the year.

-As with any loans, most insurance companies will run a hard credit check before they offer you monthly car insurance.
+As with any loan, most insurance companies will run a hard credit check before they offer you monthly car insurance.

-Because it's a hard credit check, it can affect your credit score.
+Because it's a hard credit check, it could affect your credit score.

 If you have a bad credit score or patchy credit history, they might not offer you insurance.
 And if they do, you'll probably get a much higher APR.

 So, how much could all this cost you?
 Because we had some time to kill, we crunched the numbers for you and got a bunch of quotes for different insurers.